 3.3.8 [K.O.]
-Use of mobile feed milling and mixing plants
+Use of service providers for feed production

-Where can be checked which mobile plants are eligible to deliver?
+Where can be checked which service providers are eligible to deliver?

-The mobile plants eligible to deliver into the QS scheme can be checked in the QS software platform at www.qs-plattform.de.
+The service providers which are eligible to deliver into the QS scheme can be checked in the QS software platform at www.qs-plattform.de.

-Must retained samples be taken?
+Must retained samples of produced feed be taken by the service provider?